Product Alert! Create winning products. Meet our new Innovation System

 There’s a constant flow of new and emerging AI tools that can help you work more efficiently.
 We looked for tools specific to the market research function that meet the following criteria:

-After analyzing dozens of AI market research tools against this criteria, here are the top four tools I recommend.
+After analyzing dozens of AI market research tools against this criteria, here are the top five tools I recommend.

 Zappi recently released an AI-powered concept optimization feature on Activate It, a concept solution in the Innovation System.
 Activate It allows you to get your product ideas (otherwise known as product concepts) in front of consumers for feedback so you can identify the potential in those ideas.
 The AI-powered optimization feature takes verbatim feedback from consumers and selected key performance indicators (KPIs) to revise your concept.
 It gives you new versions of what your concept description might look like if the feedback from your survey was applied directly.